MitanshuBaranwal/Fake-News-Prediction/README.md

 ## News Article Classification
 This Python script is designed to classify news articles into two categories: real and fake.
 It uses machine learning techniques to perform this task.
-We are using TfIdf along with LogisticRegression, DecisionTreeClassifier, RandomForestClassifier and GradientBoostingClassifier models for this.
+We are using TfIdf along with models of LogisticRegression, DecisionTreeClassifier, RandomForestClassifier and GradientBoostingClassifier for News Article Classification.

 ## Clone the repository: